-If you have questions about the requirements, call Counseling and Career Services at 503-399-5120 or 503-399-5058.
+If you have questions about the requirements, call Counseling and Career Services at 503.399.5120 or 503.399.5058.
 Failure to be assessed may delay your entry into program classes.

 For admission to the program, an application is required.
 This is a separate step from the testing and assessment steps.
-Applications are available in Counseling and Career Services, Admissions, and program offices.
+Applications are available in Counseling and Career Services, Admissions, program offices, and the Chemeketa website (www.chemeketa.edu).

 To enroll, you must have a high school diploma or GED certificate.
-Students are required to submit a copy of their current CPR card and a completed physical exam form prior to fall registration.
+Students are required to submit a copy of their current CPR card and a completed physical exam form and immunizations prior to fall registration.
+You must also pass a criminal background check and possibly a drug test.
 Successful completion of the Dental Assisting program requires that you earn a grade of "C" or better in all courses.
-As a graduate you are eligible to take the Dental Assisting National Board examinations, including infection control, general chairside, and radiation health and safety.
+As a graduate, you are eligible to take the Dental Assisting National Board examinations, including infection control, general chairside, and radiation health and safety.